acbrimhall/Data_Course_BRIMHALL/README.md

 Update 7-Success is nothing more than a few straightforward disciplines put into daily practice.
 Update 8-Knowledge is of no value unless you put it into practice Update 9-Practice the philosophy of continuous improvement.
 Get a little bit better every single day.
+Update 10-The more you sweat in practice, the less you bleed in battle.